ME-405/The-Arm-Game/README.md

 ![Model Back](Images/rough_model_back.png)

 # Catching Table Sketch
-The following model was constructed to be able to catch the ping-pong ball in a safe manner.
+The following model was constructed to be able to catch the ping-pong ball in an effective manner.
 ![Model](Images/Table_Design.png)

 # Testing
-The system was certainly test various times in order to identify some of the physical constraints.
+System testing allowed us to observe physical constraints of the assembly and control them accordingly.
-Each component of the systems was firstly individually test.
-Meaning that code for the rotation of the based was test first with base code in order to make sure that the PWM signals were being send appropriately to the motor and that the motor behaved appropriately.
+To begin, each component of the systems was tested individually (i.e. unique PWM signals were sent to each motor to ensure they behaved appropriately).
-Afterwards, the servos were tested in order to understand the corresponding values that moved the servos and making the correlation between the signals send and the degree of rotation of the servos.
-Since we were dealing with a 2-link robotic arm, we first run iterations on python in order to account for singularity as well as identifying the possible outcomes of each position that we gave to the system.
-It must be said that the system did not behave as it was meant to behave various times, and iterations were certainly done among the aforementioned tests while also using an extra-port in order to open a new console that helps us with debugging the code since we were able to see the outputs generated through our code that were send to the console while running the computer file onto another port.
+An important component to testing became linkage alignment; we fixed the printed arms to the servo end effectors at strategic starting positions, such that each
+0-180 degree servo position produces desirable arm orientations.

+We would like to note that communicating to a second terminal through the upper-most UART port on the microcontroller stack was a helpful feature in testing, as it allowed for viewable debug statements from the Nucleo while busy sending actuation locations over its bottom-most USB-VCP port.
+The mechanism did ultimately have undesirable behavior, which may be observed at length in the "Recommendations" section.

 ## Recommendations
-Since it was found that singularity was causing some "weird" behaviors of the mechanism, it is recommended that more time is spend on the derivation of the equations obtained in the "Vector_Coordinate_Function.py" file in order to obtained a better behavior of the mechanism.
-It would also be recommended to obtained some servos that provide with a stronger torque since it was visually seen that the provided servos were having some issues when trying move the mechanism due to its weight.
+It is important to note that, in our attempt to compute linkage angles according to a desired end effector location, our use of inverse kinematics control sometimes produced unfavorable singularities in the arm's motion.
+Likely, our source of error stemmed from our application of a 2 degree-of-freedom, 2-link inverse kinematic model to our controller, whereas, in practice, our robot arm has 3 degrees-of-freedom (not accounting for the gripper's pitch or close, as these were not included in our defined end effector location, i.e. the "end effector location" refers to the gripper wrist).
+Subsequent research into this error has suggested that the computation of linkage angles from an inputted end effector location may result in two unique orientations of the robot arm- either in the "elbow up" or "elbow down" configuration- at times producing undesired behavior.
+For example, when transistioning between specific points in space, the arm underwent rapid transition from "elbow up" to
+"elbow down", sometimes crashing the bot into the table or other times producing large inertial moments on the gripper assembly, causing it to snap at the end of its motion.
+Possible solutions may include (1) proper consideration of and selection between the two unique orientation solutions found by our motor controller/kinematic solver scripts, or (2) implementation of alternative controller methods, such as the Newton Raphson.
+The Newton Method may be more suited for our system because the arm has more than two DOF's.

+We also found limits on the arms actuation in the radial direction due to insufficient fixturing/support at the base of the arm.
+Resultant undesired behavior included the arm
+"jumping off" its orange base when actuating at a large radial distance (close to the length of both arms extended horizontally).
+Possible solutions include (1) fixing the gear (currently attached on the undermost surface of the revolving waist) to both the orange base and the revolving waist, or (2) attaching physical masses to the waist to counteract force moments when actuating in the downward direction.

+It would also be recommended to obtain servos with higher output torque, as the 7V servos had difficulty sustaining the mechanism's weight.
+The microservos were able to control gripper pitch and close without issue.

-## Hardware Components
+## Structural Components
-Please refer to the following link for the hardware parts:
+Please refer to the following link for the 3D-printed structual components:

 https://github.com/ME-405/The-Arm-Game/tree/main/Hardware_Components